 The choice of essential oils to use on your baby is only one part of ensuring their safety while using aromatherapy.
 You also need to properly administer the oil such that they get the most of the benefits.
 In the end, it will benefit you both as your baby finds relief from any form of pain or condition while they get back to being healthy as well.

 - Topical Use: This method of aromatherapy application on babies is ideal if they are suffering from itchy skin or rashes, especially those caused by using a diaper.
 The use of essential oil directly on the skin will help dry up the rashes and prevent bacteria formation.

 - Compress: This method is typically used on teething babies who suffer from severe pain.
 Using a compress bag, add a squeeze of chamomile tea with ice cubes and rub it against the baby's gums.

-- Bath: A soothing bath using essential oils with a relaxing fragrance will help your child who is suffering from lack of sleep.
-You can do this before going to bed such that the baby will feel more relaxed and the scent of the essential oil will induce sleep.
+- Bath: A soothing bath using essential oils with a relaxing fragrance will help your child who is suffering from a lack of sleep.
+You can do this before going to bed such that the baby will feel more relaxed, and the scent of the essential oil will induce sleep.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.